MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 With [Conditional Access](~/identity/conditional-access/concept-conditional-access-cloud-apps.md), you can define restrictions on how users are allowed to access your applications.
 You can create policies that restrict sign-ins based on location, strength of authentication, and user risk profile.

-You can also use Conditional Access to configure Multi-Factor Authentication policies, adding another layer of security to your user authentications.
+You can also use Conditional Access to configure multifactor authentication policies, adding another layer of security to your user authentications.
 Additionally, your applications can also be routed to Microsoft Defender for Cloud Apps via Microsoft Entra Conditional Access to provide real-time monitoring and controls, via [access](/defender-cloud-apps/access-policy-aad) and [session](/defender-cloud-apps/session-policy-aad) policies.

 ### Traffic termination